-47. This Constitution comes into force at the conclusion of the general meeting at which it is adopted and replaces the Constitution existing immediately prior to its adoption ("the previous Constitution").
+47. This Constitution comes into force at the conclusion of the general meeting at which it is adopted.
 The rules contained in the Third Schedule are adopted to ensure continuity and to cater for the newly-established Council.

 DETAILS OF STRUCTURE AND ORGANISATION